 Voluntary Right to Buy

-Stonewater is pleased to confirm that it is taking part in the pilot of the Voluntary Right to Buy Midlands scheme.
+Stonewater is pleased to confirm that it is currently taking part in the pilot of the Voluntary Right to Buy Midlands scheme.

 The Autumn 2017 Budget confirmed the Government’s intention to proceed with a large-scale regional pilot of the Voluntary Right to Buy (VRTB) scheme in the Midlands.

-Stonewater can confirm that tenanted properties located in the following Local Authorities may be eligible to take part in the scheme, if you are unsure of which local authority your property falls under then you can check this easily by referring to your council tax bill:
+Tenanted properties located in the following Local Authorities may be eligible to take part in the scheme, if you are unsure of which local authority your property falls under then you can check this easily by referring to your council tax bill:

 Your customer journey